-I got a call from Marriott to make this Architectural Photo of their reception area.
+I got a call from Marriott to make this Architectural Photo of their reception area in their Marriott Residence Inn in Cherry Hill, NJ.

 It was essential to make the photo straight and architecturally correct because it is such a small space.
-We know a regular wide angle view would skew all the lines in this view and make a mess...
+A regular wide angle lens would skew all the lines in this view and make a mess...
 I used a very special tilt/shift ultra wide angle lens that is corrected for all lens aberrations.

 The manager was thrilled with this result-